manuio/mainflux-core/README.md

 Mainflux Auth Server also provides user accounts and device and application access control with simple customizable scheme based on scoped JWTs.

 ### Install/Deploy
 Mainflux Core uses [MongoDB](https://www.mongodb.com/), so insure that it is installed on your system.
-You will also need MQTT broker running on default port 1883 - for example [Mosquitto](https://mosquitto.org/).
+You will also need to run [NATS](https://github.com/nats-io/gnatsd).
+Finally, [Mainflux MQTT broker](https://github.com/mainflux/mainflux-mqtt) needs to be running also.

-> N.B.
-Professional Mainflux deployments use [Aedes](https://github.com/mcollina/aedes) - [high performance](http://www.nearform.com/nodecrunch/performance-reaching-ludicrous-speed/) MQTT broker written in NodeJS.
-The way it is used can be seen from [docker-compose.yml](docker-compose.yml)

 Installing Mainflux is trivial [`go get`](https://golang.org/cmd/go/):
 ```bash